NERC-CEH/RMAVIS/README.md

 **Data Entry** - Facilitates data entry and makes available the taxonomic information used by `RMAVIS`.

-**NVC Analysis** - The core of the `RMAVIS` application, containing the functionality present in the original v1.0 release.
+**VC Analysis** - The core of the `RMAVIS` application, containing the analysis outputs.

-**NVC Information** - Contains a set of searchable tables for inspecting the NVC community names, taxon names, floristic tables, and community attributes.
+**VC Information** - Contains a set of searchable tables for inspecting the VC community names, taxon names, floristic tables, and community attributes.

 **Documentation** - Provides a more detailed overview of the underlying